Miyuki (manga): Anime

 The lead role of voicing Miyuki Wakamatsu was given to Yōko Oginome after she auditioned for Kitty Film's Shonben Rider.
 Masatoshi Nagase, the voice actor for Masato Wakamatsu, is known for his passionate acting and his love scenes.

 Kitty Records was contracted to provide the music for the series, and one group, H2O, supplied the opening theme and two of the three ending themes.
 H2O's song "'Full of Memories" (想い出がいっぱい, Omoide ga Ippai) was a hit, reaching #6 on the Oricon charts.
 It is considered one of the "standard songs" from 1980's era Japan.

 The series uses four pieces of theme music: an opening and three closing themes.
 The opening theme is "10% Chance of Rain" (10%の雨予報, Jū-pāsento no Ame Yohō) by H2O, with the lyrics of the chorus slightly altered from the original version to be more appropriate to the series.
 The first ending theme is "Full of Memories" (想い出がいっぱい, Omoide ga Ippai) by H2O and was used up to episode 13 and returns for episodes 20 to 22.
 The second ending theme is "Summer Holiday" (サマー·ホリデー, Samā Horidē) by Michiko Kawai and was used between episodes 14 and 19.
 The final ending theme is "Good-bye Season" (Good-bye シーズン, Guddobai Shīzun) by H2O and was used for the remaining episodes.

 After its original run on the Fuji TV network, the series was rebroadcast on the NTV network in 1986.

-A Spanish language dub of the anime series was made in Venezuela in 1992 and aired on Telecinco in Spain and in Latin America.
-The series is known as Vacaciones de verano ("Summer Vacation") in Spanish and the dubbers changed the given names of most of the main characters, with Masato becoming Tony, Miyuki Kashima changed to Katia, and Miyuki Wakamatsu altered to Monica.
+A Spanish language dub of the anime series was made in Venezuela in 1992 and aired on Telecinco in Spain.
+The series is known as Vacaciones de verano ("Summer Vacation") in Spanish and the dubbers changed the given names of most of the main characters, with Masato becoming Toni, Miyuki Kashima changed to Katia, and Miyuki Wakamatsu altered to Monica.
+However, their family names (Wakamatsu, Kashima, etc.) did remain unchanged.